darienesf/ProjectDnD/README.md

 OVERVIEW

-“Welcome, you are now in the Social Experiment.
-You will come at odds with your decisions, follow your heart, or rather your brain.”
+“Welcome, you are now in the Social Experiment..."

 Objective: GRADUATE!

 GOALS

-Integrate a command system (“commands”) #DONE#

-“inventory” will be the command for calling the inventory menu (possible UI in future)

-“install” install is the way to add skills and boost stats with special counter (not concrete)

-“save” overwrites/creates a save file (in-game option)

-“load” loads data from save file (progress data along with all user inputs “log”
++Bgm

 +Dialogue